simp/simp-doc/docs/user_guide/HOWTO/NFS.rst

 ..
 WARNING::

    Non-wildcard indirect autofs mounts configured via ``nfs::client::mount`` are not working properly at this time.
-See SIMP-2944 in our `JIRA Bug Tracking`_.
+See `SIMP-2944`_ for additional information.

    You may wish to manually configure the mount via ``autofs::map::master``, and ``autofs::map::entry`` instead.

 ..
 NOTE::